Sharkboi990/Skyblock-Engine/README.md

 # SharkSkyblock

-- **Current Version:** 0.1.8
+Version: 0.1.8

-- **Development Progress:** ~30% Complete
+Development Progress: ~30% Complete

-SharkSkyblock is a custom Skyblock plugin for Paper 1.21.1 focused on progression, island management, player assistance, economy systems, skills, quests, and server management tools.
+SharkSkyblock is a custom Skyblock plugin developed for Paper 1.21.1 focused on progression-based gameplay through islands, skills, collections, quests, economy systems, anti-cheat systems, player assistance tools, and GUI-driven interaction.

 The project is currently under active development and is not yet ready for public release.

+---

+## Repository Notice

+This repository is not updated in real time.

+Development is performed primarily on private development branches and local builds.
+Public repository updates are intentionally delayed by approximately three months.

+This allows major systems to be developed, tested, optimized, and refactored before being published publicly.

+As a result, the repository may not always reflect the latest internal development progress.

+Repository releases should be considered stable development snapshots rather than real-time development builds.

+---

 ## Project Overview

-SharkSkyblock is designed around structured progression rather than traditional Skyblock gameplay.
-The goal is to provide players with meaningful progression systems, intuitive interfaces, and long-term gameplay objectives through a modular and expandable architecture.
+SharkSkyblock aims to provide a progression-focused Skyblock experience built around long-term player goals rather than traditional survival gameplay.

+The project is designed using a modular architecture that allows new systems to be added without major rewrites, making future expansion significantly easier.

-Current development is focused on establishing core systems before expanding into advanced progression and content features.
+Current development is focused on building core infrastructure before expanding into advanced gameplay systems.

 ---